greati/roi-marker/README.md

 one of the factors to be improved in next steps.

 It has been developed in pure C++ and wxWidgets GUI library.
-One of the most important features is the storage of the informations of interest using XMP image metadata, through the Exiv2 library.
+One of the most important features is the storage of the information of interest using XMP image metadata, through the Exiv2 library.
 This one allows the application to write metadata about the rectangles and its content and, after, retrieve them in order to check, for example, the accuracy of